Movits/DigitsBot/README.md

 To add Digits Bot to your Discord server, simply click on the following link: [Add Digits Bot to Your Server](https://discord.com/api/oauth2/authorize?client_id=1096964083305173072&permissions=8&scope=bot)

+## Available Commands

+- `/play [song name]`: Use this command to search for a song.
+The bot will display four options, and you can simply press a number from 1 to 4 to play your desired song.

+- `/stop`: Use this command to stop the currently playing song.

 ## Current Status